 3 Dimensional Arts: Some examples of a 3-d curricular extension art project would be Mummy Masks, Geometric Houses, Junk People and other projects created around your curriculum.

 New England Expressive Arts was opened in 2001, with Susan E. Rosano, MA, Registered Expressive Arts Consultant and Educator, to serve the needs of our growing schools, libraries, museums, hospitals and senior centers.
 Over the years, we have earned praise for our Community Arts Programs.
-Susan brings 10 years of experience guiding members of your community in art making for public places.
+Susan brings over 20 years of experience guiding members of your community in art making for public places.

 New England Expressive Art